-The instructions for Mindfindr service are aimed at helping client organizations in applying and making the best possible use of the service.
-The instructions cover the central functions of Mindfindr service from integration into the service to extensive usage of all functions available in the service.
+The instructions for the Mindfindr service are aimed at helping client organizations in applying and making the best possible use of the service.
+The instructions cover the central functions of the Mindfindr service from integration into the service to extensive usage of all functions available in the service.

 The service includes several interpretation windows, which are opened by clicking on the "Interpretation" next to each section of the report.

 In the section "What is expected of the participant using Mindfindr?" can be found information on how the service is presented to the user taking a Mindfindr test.

 A user ascribed the role of Mindfindr administrator in an organization is allowed to manage information related to users added to a given client account.